l0rd/devspaces-demo/README.md

 This example shows that dependencies needed for development (in this case, the PostgreSQL database) is available within the workspace pod by adding new components in the devfile.

 ## STEP 5 - Restricted network support (optional)
+- Use a git service that uses an untrusted TLS certificate
+- Use a maven artifact repository that uses
+- Configure a proxy
+- Using the embedded openvsx registry

 ## STEP 6 - Image puller / ephemeral storage for faster workspaces startup (optional)

 ## STEP 7 - Monitoring

+## STEP 8 - Developer workspace configuration
+- tooling configuration
+  - dotfiles (in particular bashrc and PS1)
+  - maven settings
+  - SSH key
+- editor configuration
+  - VS Code (theme, terminal copy on select, extensions config, default extensions?)
+  - Theia
+  - IntelliJ
+- PAT to connect to git service
+- add a devfile:
+    configure an image with custom tools
+    add commands
+    add endpoints
+    add pre-start
+- add a volume shared between workspaces

 # Cleanup